gd32/biostat-203b-2020-winter/hw4/README.md

 ### Linear Models

 Two linear models were fit: a large model containing most relevant predictors, and a small model containing only predictors that were found to be statistically significant in the large model.
+The value shown at the end of the regression output is the mean squared error (which was also used to gauge model performance for the neural network regression below).

 ![Large model](https://github.com/gd32/biostat-203b-2020-winter/blob/master/hw4/images/lm_longer.png)